What is Deep Learning?

-Deep Learning is a subset of machine learning concerned large amounts of data. with algorithms that have been inspired by the structure and function of the human brain, which is why deep learning models are often referred to as deep neural networks.
+Deep Learning is a subset of machine learning concerned with large amounts of data with algorithms that have been inspired by the structure and function of the human brain, which is why deep learning models are often referred to as deep neural networks.
 It is is a part of a broader family of machine learning methods based on learning data representations, as opposed to traditional task-specific algorithms.

 - The input layer of nodes receives the information and transfers it to the underlying nodes;here the network fixates on patterns of local contrast as important.

 - Hidden node layers are the ones where the computations appear, this is the layer that uses those patterns of local contrast to fixate on things that resemble